Xangis/SampliTron/README.md

 To use SampliTron as a MIDI controller like you can with Proxima Controller, check the "MIDI Output Enabled" button.
 If it's lit, you'll be transmitting note data to the selected MIDI out device when you trigger samples with your computer keyboard.

+### Problems

+It will not currently build.
+I'm still tracking down some files needed by the program.